Skylake-dev/Notes/Computer Security/Computer Security.md

 - embed stack protection measures

 The last one is the most successful in stopping these attacks and is based on the concept of *canary*.
 The basic idea is:
-- between the local variables and the saved registers sEBP adn sEIP, put a canary word of random data chosen at each execution
+- between the local variables and the saved registers sEBP and sEIP, put a canary word of random data chosen at each execution
 - before returning, check that the canary is still the same.
 The canary can also be xored with those values to ensure they are not modified by means other than a simple buffer overflow.

 #### OS level
 - mark the stack as non executable.
 Today this is widely supported at a hw level thanks to the [NX bit](https://en.wikipedia.org/wiki/NX_bit).
-Can be bypassed by some technique that relies on built-in function or code that is already present (return oriented programming).
+Can be bypassed by some techniques that rely on built-in function or code that is already present (return oriented programming).
 - use Address Space Layout Randomization (ASLR) that relocates the stack and other section of the code at the start of the program by a different amount each time.
-With offset in the order of some MBs makes it impossible to correctly guess the address to jump to.
+With offset in the order of some MBs it's impossible to correctly guess the address to jump to.

 ## Format string bugs
 Format strings are a way to specify to a print function how a string should be formatted.
 They are present in basically any programming language.
-The basic mechanism is to specify which items to substitute in the string using place holders with specific meaning and passing to the print function the values to put.
+The basic mechanism is to specify which items to substitute in the string using placeholders with specific meaning and passing to the print function the values to put.
 Because of this print function are variadic functions, they can accept in input an indefinite number of arguments.
 Example:
 ```C
 void main()